AT&T WirelessSM

 Learn how to call and send texts to international numbers from the U.S.

-Remember, if you have an AT&T unlimited plan, you can call or text Mexico or Canada from the U.S. at no extra charge.
+Remember, if you have an AT&T Wireless unlimited plan, it includes texts to over 200 destinations.
+And, you can call or text Mexico or Canada from the U.S. at no extra charge.

 *Requires a domestic postpaid wireless plan that includes unlimited talk.
 Pay-per-use rates apply to calls made to other countries.